MikeO7/DBProject/README.txt

-Point your MAMP at the htdocs folder
+Point your MAMP at the www folder

 localhost:8888/sqlbuddy